rizinorg/website/content/posts/faq/index.md

 "author" = "Rizin"
 "title" = "Frequently Asked Questions"
 "date" = "2020-12-05"
-"description" = "Who are you?
+"summary" = "Who are you?
 Why did you fork radare2?
 What will happen to Cutter now?
 Our answers to your frequently asked questions."
 "tags" = ["rizin"]

 "ShowToc" = true